yy311/yy311.github.io/index.md

 <p> <b>Working Paper:</b> <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/pb.pdf">On Powerball Method.</a> (Posted: 3/14/16) arxiv, <a href="https://github.com/mli/powerball"> code</a>. </p>

-<p><small> We propose a new method called Powerball to accelerate the convergence of optimization al- gorithms.
+<p><small> We propose a new method called Powerball to accelerate the convergence of optimization algorithms.
 This method adds a power coefficient γ ∈ (0, 1) to the gradient during optimization.
 We prove that the Powerball method can achieve ε accuracy for strongly convex functions by using O((1−γ)^(−1)ε^(γ−1)) iterations.
-We also demonstrate that the Powerball method speeds up the conver- gence of both gradient descent and L-BFGS on multiple real datasets up to 10 times.</small></p>
+We also demonstrate that the Powerball method speeds up the convergence of both gradient descent and L-BFGS on multiple real datasets up to 10 times.</small></p>

 <!--<p><font color="red">I am in the job market, research and teaching statements are available upon request. </font></p>-->